vechain/mesh/.github/README.md

 > **⚠️ Work in Progress (WIP)**: This repository is currently under active development.
 The current implementation is based on the reference implementation from [vechain/rosetta](https://github.com/vechain/rosetta) but is being reviewed and refactored to improve efficiency, code organization, and maintainability.
 >
 > **📋 TODO List:**
 > - Implement mempool endpoints
+> - Validate that all the middlewares are being applied as expected
 > - Refactor request/response endpoints to match rosetta-sdk-go/types
 > - Refactor Thor client within this repo so we use the existing types in [vechain/thor](https://github.com/vechain/thor) when possible
 > - Add GitHub Actions (build, lint, test)